 How is it treated?

-A medium to severe abruption means that you will likely have to stay in the hospital so that the baby's health can be watched closely.
-In most cases, the baby will need to be delivered, sometimes by emergency cesarean section.
+If you have moderate to severe placenta abruptio, you will probably have to stay in the hospital so your baby's health can be watched closely.

 - In most cases, the baby will need to be delivered quickly.
 This means you are likely to have a C-section (cesarean delivery).